UK collaborates with WHO on "pandemic radar" to track illness | ExBulletin

 UK collaborates with WHO on “pandemic radar” to track illness

-London (Reuters)-The United Kingdom is working with the World Health Organization (WHO) to develop a “pandemic radar” system to quickly identify new coronavirus variants and track emerging infectious diseases globally.
-Don’t “never notice” again.
+London (Reuters)-The UK is working with the World Health Organization (WHO) to develop a “pandemic radar” system to quickly identify new coronavirus variants and track emerging infectious diseases globally.
+Don’t be “never noticed”.

 He has used the G7 President of the United Kingdom to set up a group of experts to highlight the need to prepare for future pandemics and to explore how vaccine development for future diseases can be facilitated.